Pro Tools: Digidesign Sound Tools and Sound Designer II software (1989–1990)

 The combination of the hardware and the software was called Sound Tools.
-Advertised as the "first tapeless studio", it was presented on January 20, 1989 at the NAMM annual convention.
+Advertised as the "first tapeless studio", it was presented on January 20, 1989, at the NAMM International Music & Sound Expo.
 The system relied on a NuBus card called Sound Accelerator, equipped with one Motorola 56001 processor.
 The card provided 16-bit playback and 44.1/48 kHz recording through a two-channel A/D converter (AD In), while the DSP handled signal processing, which included a ten-band graphic equalizer, a parametric equalizer, time stretching with pitch preservation, fade-in/fade-out envelopes, and crossfades ("merging") between two sound files.

 Sound Tools was bundled with Sound Designer II software, which was, at this time, a simple mono or stereo audio editor running on Mac SE or Mac II; digital audio acquisition from DAT was also possible.
 A two-channel digital interface (DAT-I/O) with AES/EBU and S/PDIF connections was made available later in 1989, while the Pro I/O interface came out in 1990 with 18-bit converters.

 The file format used by Sound Designer II (SDII) became eventually a standard for digital audio file exchange until the WAV file format took over a decade later.
 Since audio streaming and non-destructive editing were performed on hard drives, the software was still limited by their performance; densely edited tracks could cause glitches.
 However, the rapidly evolving computer technology allowed developments towards a multi-track sequencer.